Sariful Razz

-Sariful Razz (born 18 November 1991) is a Bangladeshi actor and model known for starring in Poran, Hawa, Gunin, No Dorai, Damal and Networker Baire.
+Sariful Razz (born 18 November 1991) (Note: multiple sources:) is a Bangladeshi actor and model who workes primarily in Dhallywood cinema.
+He made his debut in the Dhallywood industry with the film Ice Cream (2016).

+Razz established himself as a leading actor with critical and commercial success through films like No Dorai (2019), Networker Baire (2021), Gunin (2022), Poran (2022), Hawa (2022), Damal (2022), Kajolrekha (2024), Deyaler Desh (2024), Omar (2024), Insaaf (2025) and Bonolota Express (2026).
+(Note: multiple sources:)

-Early life
+Early life and education

-Sariful Razz was born in Brahmanbaria, Bangladesh but spent his childhood mostly in Sylhet due to his father's professional placement.
+Sariful Razz was born in Brahmanbaria, Bangladesh, but spent his childhood mostly in Sylhet due to his father's professional placement.
 He studied at The Aided High School and Madan Mohan College in Sylhet.
-After passing Higher Secondary in 2009 he came to Dhaka for higher studies and eventually became involved in modelling.
+After passing Higher Secondary in 2009, he came to Dhaka for higher studies and eventually became involved in modelling.

 Career

 Before making his debut in Dhallywood, Razz worked as a ramp model.
 Besides, he also worked in commercials.

 Raaz made his debut in Dhallywood in 2016.
 The name of his first film was Ice Cream, where he acted opposite Nazifa Tushi.

 In 2019, the second film of Raaz was released.
-The name of his second film was No Dorai where he acted opposite Sunerah Binte Kamal.
+The name of his second film was No Dorai, where he acted opposite Sunerah Binte Kamal.

-The next three films of Raaz released in 2022.
-The name of these films are Poran, Hawa, and Damal.
+The next three films of Raaz were released in 2022.
+They are Poran, Hawa, and Damal.

 Personal life

 On 17 October 2021, Razz married Pori Moni, a Dhallywood actress and co-star of his from the film Gunin.
-The information about the marriage was kept secret from media and public until the actress became pregnant.
+The information about the marriage was kept secret from the media and public until the actress became pregnant.
 As per news from January 2022, they were expecting a baby together.
 Razz and Pori Moni became parents of a boy, Shaheem Muhammad Rajya, on 10 August 2022.

-On 31 December, he and Pori Moni got separated as Pori Moni confirmed her separation from Razz via social media later stating that she left his house with son Rajya a day prior.
+On 31 December, he and Pori Moni got separated as Pori Moni confirmed her separation from Razz via social media, later stating that she left his house with son Rajya a day prior.

+Controversy

-On 30 May 2023, a few private videos of Razz with three actresses, Sunerah Binte Kamal, Tanjin Tisha, and Nazifa Tushi were uploaded on his Facebook profile, indicating his relationship with them.
+On 30 May 2023, a few private videos of Razz with three actresses, Sunerah Binte Kamal, Tanjin Tisha, and Nazifa Tushi, were uploaded on his Facebook profile, indicating his relationship with them.
 Thus, Pori Moni sought divorce from Razz again on 6 June 2023 due to his affairs, physical abuse, and lack of support for her media career.
 Finally, Pori Moni divorced him on 18 September 2023.